mizutanilab/RecView/README.md

         <LI>Install 'Visual Studio Comunity 2017' from the <a href="https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community">Microsoft site</a>.
 Choose 'Desktop Development with C++' and include the 'Visual C++ MFC' component.
 We recommend to include language packs of English(US) and Japanese. </LI>
         <LI>Download 'CUDA Toolkit 10.0' from the <a href="https://developer.nvidia.com/cuda-toolkit-archive">NVIDIA Toolkit site</a> and istall.
 The installation will associate the toolkit with Visual Studio.</LI>
         <LI>Download the latest GPU driver from the <a href="https://www.nvidia.co.jp/Download/index.aspx">NVIDIA driver site</a> and install.
 It is not recommended to update the driver from Device Manager of Windows Control Panel.</LI>
         <LI>Open Visual Studio solution file 'gazo.sln'.
 Choose your platform (x64 or Win32) and build configuration (Release or CUDA_Release) from the toolbar and generate executable from the 'Build' menu.
 You can find an .exe file under the "x64" or "Win32" folder.
-The recent CUDA Toolkit seems not support x86 platforms.</LI>
+The recent CUDA Toolkit seems not compatible with the "Win32" (x86) platform.</LI>
-        <LI>Another build configuration 'CUDAFFT_Release' is also available.
+        <LI>Another configuration 'CUDAFFT_Release' is also prepared.
 In this configuration, Fourier transform calculations in the deconvolution step can be executed on the GPU, though its eclipsed time is comparable to that of the x86/x64 CPU.
-Dynamic link libraries ('cudart64_100.dll' and 'cufft64_100.dll') must be placed in the folder where the CUDAFFT executable is located.
+Dynamic link libraries ('cudart64_100.dll' and 'cufft64_100.dll') must be placed in the folder where the CUDAFFT executable is built.
 The library files are available as part of the CUDA Toolkit.</LI>
       </UL><br>
 </OL>